-The governors have assessed the major risks to which the Academy is exposed, in particular those relating to the specific teaching, provision of facilities and other operational areas of the Academy, and its finances, all of which are detailed in the Risk Register.
+The governors have assessed the major risks to which the Academy is exposed, in particular those relating to the teaching, provision of facilities and other operational areas of the Academy, and its finances, all of which are detailed in the Risk Register.
 The governors have implemented a number of systems to assess risks that the school faces, especially in operational areas (e.g. in relation to teaching, health and safety, and school trips) and in relation to the control of finance as evidenced by the Financial Management and Governance Self-Assessment.
 Where significant financial risk still remains, they have ensured that they have adequate insurance cover.
 The Academy has an effective system of internal financial controls and this is explained in more detail in the Governance Statement.

 The Academy has a Risk Register that is reviewed regularly by the Trustees.
 The principal risks, other than the financial risks detailed above, come under the headings of: strategic/reputational; social; technological; legislative/regulatory; environmental; operational; managerial; legal; and physical.
-Due to the controls in place, all risks were regarded as a low probability.
+Due to the controls in place, there were no high risks to which the academy was exposed.